tgasla/gvirtus-kai/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](LICENSE)
 # GVirtuS / KAI Scheduler integration

-## About
+## 🔍 Overview

-This section provides some background of GVirtuS while describing the main purpose of this purpose.
+This section introduces GVirtuS and explains the purpose and current capabilities of this integration tool.

-### GVirtuS
+### ⚙️ What is GVirtuS?

 GVirtuS is an open-source GPU virtualization framework.
 This framework allows virtual machines to access a GPU in a transarent way or enables a device without a GPU device to run GPU applications.
 It supports NVIDIA GPUs by using CUDA.
 One of the many advantages of GPU virtualization is the increase of resource efficiency.

-GVirtuS follows the client-server paradigm, consisting of mainly two comoponents, a backend (server) and a frontend (client).
-The backend component can only run on a GPU device, while the frontend component can run virtually anywhere.
+GVirtuS follows a client-server architecture:
+- Backend: Runs on nodes with physical GPU hardware.
+- Frontend: Can run anywhere and offloads GPU calls to the backend.

 Learn more about GVirtuS: https://github.com/gvirtus/GVirtuS

+### 🚀 What is GVirtuS-KAI?

+In the standard GVirtuS setup, users must manually edit a `properties.json` file on the frontend to specify the backend’s IP and port.
+This approach does not scale well for Kubernetes clusters with multiple frontend and backend nodes.

+**GVirtuS-KAI** automates this setup to enable seamless GPU virtualization in Kubernetes:

+- Automatically configures frontends without manual edits.
+- Enables transparent GVirtuS usage in medium or large multi-node clusters.
+- Allows developers to **focus on building applications**, not infrastructure setup.

+### ⚡ Current Status

+✅ No dependency on KAI Scheduler
+✅ Works on any Kubernetes cluster with NVIDIA GPU nodes ❌ No current feature enhancements from KAI Scheduler
+🔜 Planned future integration with KAI Scheduler

+While the name suggests an integration with NVIDIA’s [KAI Scheduler](https://github.com/NVIDIA/KAI-Scheduler), this tool currently:

+- Introduces **no enhancements** from the KAI Scheduler.

+- **Does not require** KAI Scheduler to be installed.

+If KAI Scheduler is present in the cluster, **GVirtuS-KAI will continue to function normally**, but without any special integration or added benefits.

-### GVirtuS-KAI
+### 🌟 Future Vision

-In GVirtuS, before running the frontend component one has to manually edit a properties JSON file, filling in the details of the backend server (its IP address and port number).
-However, this is a tedious process which does not scale, especially in the presence of multiple frontends and backends.
-The automatic management of gvirtus backends and frontends would increase the benefits of GVirtuS in complex setups, such as a medium or large multi-node Kubernetes cluster.
-This way, GVirtuS could be used in a transparent manner in all Kubernetes clusters that have our tool installed and thus provide GVirtuS capabilities.

-This tool enables seamless GVirtuS GPU virtualization within a Kubernetes cluster by eliminating the need for manual infrastructure setup or complex component wiring.
-It allows application developers to focus entirely on building and deploying their applications, without worrying about underlying system integration.

-**GVirtuS-KAI** represents the envisioned integration between GVirtuS and the KAI Scheduler.
-However, at this stage, **no such integration exists**.
-Currently, this tool enables GPU virtualization by integrating GVirtuS with a standard Kubernetes cluster that uses the default [kube-scheduler](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/#kube-scheduler), making the cluster GVirtuS-aware.

-It **does not depend on the KAI Scheduler** and does **not** introduce any enhancements or features from it.
-The tool runs independently on any Kubernetes cluster with at least one GPU-enabled node.
-If KAI Scheduler happens to be installed in the cluster, it will **not interfere** with the tool’s functionality—GVirtuS-KAI will operate normally, but no additional benefits or interaction between the two will be present.

-The long-term goal is to integrate NVIDIA’s KAI Scheduler to take advantage of its advanced scheduling capabilities, thereby improving the intelligence and efficiency of GPU virtualization within the cluster.
+In the future, this tool aims to integrate with the KAI Scheduler to possibly leverage (among other things):

+- **Advanced GPU-aware scheduling**
+- **Improved backend-frontend placement**
+- **Better overall GPU resource utilization**

 ## Prerequisites